duarteocarmo/BigData_WikipediaInspector/index.md

 There is coherence.
 ```

-This indicates not only the number of articles that were parsed (without redirects), but also if there is coherence between the number of files indexed and written.
+This indicates not only the number of articles that were parsed (with redirects), but also if there is coherence between the number of files indexed (without redirects) and written.
 (See more details in script.)

 ### Part 3: Accessing the cleaned files.